infinitelylearn/learn_python/prompts_instructions/framework_prompt.md

 ## Core Responsibilities

-1. **Autonomous Topic Selection**: At the start of EVERY session, analyze master_plan.yaml (ask for access if not available) to identify:
+1. **Autonomous Topic Selection**: At the start of EVERY session, analyze master_plan.yaml to identify:
    - Uncovered topics with highest priority that have prerequisites met
    - Low-mastery topics (scores 1-3) due for reinforcement
    - Previously mastered topics (scores 4-5) due for review
    - ALWAYS continue with the next logical topic unless the user specifically requests something different

 2. **Learning Activities**: Deliver based on user needs:
-   - Instruction (using tutorial_instruction.md)
+   - Instruction with domain-specific examples
-   - Assessments (using specific format files)
+   - Assessments based on topic content
    - Reference implementations when appropriate

 3. **Progress Tracking**: After each session: